Frequently Asked Questions

 How do I know if I need a dental crown or bridge?

-Dental crowns are used to restore damaged or decayed teeth, while bridges replace one or more missing teeth.
-During your consultation, we’ll assess your oral health and recommend the best option to restore function and aesthetics.
+Crowns are used to strengthen and restore teeth that are damaged or severely decayed.
+Bridges are designed to replace one or more missing teeth.
+We’ll evaluate your oral health and recommend the best option to restore function and improve the appearance of your smile.

 How do you treat periodontal disease?